Collections

 Born on the coast of Maine in 1822, Edward Small Graves came of age among shipyards, sailcloth, and the outward pull of the sea.
 As a young man he joined the great movements of the nineteenth century.

-From Keel to Furrow traces a journey from ocean passage to cultivated land, revealing how one generation bridged the fading age of sail and the world that followed.
+From Keel to Furrow traces a journey from ocean passages to gold fields, shipbuilding and cultivated land, revealing how one generation bridged the fading age of sail and the world that followed.